The Digital State in Practice

 This project work will, furthermore, provide you with inspiration, method and theory reflections, empirical insights and analytical skills relevant for your master thesis as well as future employment.

 Single subject and guest students may register for this course without participating in the first part of the specialisation.
-They should have a basic knowledge of sociological theories of society.

 Intended learning outcomes